 Simon Owen, Global Clients and Industries Leader, Deloitte Cyber

 In general, global Life Sciences companies are more fearful about being hacked than they are preoccupied grappling with regulations, which are often inconsistent across territories.
-Establishing then maintaining trust is vital when connecting with their customers, and protecting IP is paramount for business.
+Establishing then maintaining trust is vital when connecting with their customers and protecting IP is paramount for business.

 The ubiquity of cyber threats and the vulnerabilities that have been exposed during the pandemic has had an effect on the way knowledge is shared inside industries.
 While reputational damage remains a side-effect of attack, sharing information about incidents is regarded as valuable and helpful, often perceived as a redemptive step helping to repair brand reputations.
-Enterprises have realized that being secretive about cybersecurity doesn’t confer competitive advantage but can, in fact, compromise their entire sector.
+Enterprises have realised that being secretive about cybersecurity doesn’t confer competitive advantage but can, in fact, compromise their entire sector.

-Governments have acknowledged the importance of collective defense, helping to establish public/private partnerships for information sharing such as the Information Sharing and Analytics Centers (ISACs) in the US.
+Governments have acknowledged the importance of collective defence, helping to establish public/private partnerships for information sharing such as the Information Sharing and Analytics Centers (ISACs) in the US.
 Less formally, CISOs are eager to learn from each other.
 Although it’s more common for them to connect with peers inside their industry, cross-pollination from more mature industries like financial services and oil & gas to less mature ones such as life sciences and manufacturing is starting to occur.
 Also, CISOs themselves often migrate from one industry to another bringing their experience with them.
 We hope to see more connections and sharing across industry and internationally in the near future.

 Proactively plan for a crisis.
 Prepare for technology disruption scenarios including cyber incidents: